Chapter 16

 privileges which it would confer.
 It was not the possession of his

-father's wealth that he craved; the spiritual birthright was the object of
+father's wealth that he craved; the spiritual birthright was the object

-people and of the promised Messiah, and to inherit the immortal
+chosen people and of the promised Messiah, and to inherit the immortal

 possessions embraced in the blessings of the covenant-here were the